 - 1. Career exploration is facility based support provided Monday through Friday only. - 2.
 Career exploration may not exceed a maximum of eight (8) hours per day (including other community development, supported employment, employment service ongoing supports, employment discovery and customization, and day habilitation services). - 3.
 Career exploration is limited to 40 hours per week. - 4.
-Career exploration service being accessed for the first time is limited to up to 720 hours for the plan year unless otherwise authorized by DDA.
+Career exploration service being accessed for the first time is limited to up to 720 hours for the plan year.